anagha-google/cloud-composer-setup-foundations/README.md

 # GCP Provisioning Foundations for Data Analytics Endeavors

 ## About the Repository
-This repository includes modules that walk through provisioning the foundational infrstracture and security requirements in GCP for Data Analytics projects, and in some cases, securing them.
+This repository includes hands-on-lab modules that cover provisioning the foundational infrstracture and security requirements in GCP for Data Analytics projects, and in some cases, securing them.
 The repository also has a complementary repository that covers provisioning individual data services.

 ## Motivation and Audience
 Simplify the journey of a Data Analytics Architect/Engineer persona on GCP, by educating on intricacies of foundational setup, unblocking and improving speed to productivity in their core competency